oneak/Code-Collection/Unity/Block Terrain Generator/README.md

 ![Screenshot](screenshot.png)

-Welcome to the **Block Terrain Generator** – a free and open-source block-based terrain generator made with **Unity 6** by [oneak](https://realmmadness.com/oneak).
+**Block Terrain Generator** Block Terrain Generator is a free, open-source terrain generation tool built in **Unity 6** by [oneak](https://realmmadness.com/oneak).
-This tool is designed to help you quickly generate and experiment with block-style terrains for your Unity projects!
+It lets you quickly create and experiment with block-style environments for your Unity projects, ideal for prototyping or stylized voxel games

 ## ✨ Features
 - Procedural block terrain generation